googleforgames/clean-chat/README.md

   - trainer.py (TFX training file)
 - The pipeline runner (kubeflow_dag_runner.py)

 You will need to setup a kubernetes cluster with kubeflow deployed on it.
 This is where your built pipeline will reside.
-You can set up your cluster with [AI Platform Pipelines](https://cloud.google.com/ai-platform/pipelines/docs/getting-started).
-Be sure to set the name of your endpoint:
+You can set up your cluster with:

 ```
-export ENDPOINT="Your Endpoint Name"
+make create-pipeline-cluster
 ```
-You can build your pipeline by running
+Your pipeline endpoint (the address of your pipeline is now contained in the enviroment variable KUBEFLOW_ENDPOINT

+To build your TFX pipeline on the Kubeflow cluster that you just created, run:

 ```
 make tfx-create-pipeline